stardust-ui/open-ui/README.md

 We intend to produce two sets of deliverables: specifications and utilities.
 These deliverables will be applicable to a wide range of applications, and will be designed to withstand the rapid evolution of technology.

-**:scroll: Specifications** will be devoid of technological choices and implementation details.
+**:scroll: Specifications** will be pure descriptions of intent, and will be devoid of concrete technological choices and implementation details.

 **:wrench: Utilities** will be framework-agnostic.